To: Arizona Board of Regents

 From: Robert C. Robbins, President – UArizona

-I am pleased to submit the University of Arizona’s tuition and mandatory fees proposal for the 2021-2022 academic year.
-As a reminder, more than 99% of continuing undergraduate students will experience no increase in tuition or mandatory fees for 2021-2022, due to their enrollment in the tuition guarantee program.
+I am pleased to submit the University of Arizona’s tuition and mandatory fees proposal for the 2022-2023 academic year.
+As with recent years, more than 99% of continuing undergraduate students will experience no increase in tuition or mandatory fees for 2022-2023, due to their enrollment in the tuition guarantee program.

-As I have shared with the Board, the University of Arizona’s strategic plan creates a bold, distinctive, and differentiated vision for our future.
-By its very nature, the plan calls for strategic and nuanced decisions around investments; investments that allow the University to tackle society’s biggest challenges and prepare graduates to successfully carry forward the torch of inspirational human endeavor.
-Tuition and fee increases are one small piece of institutional funding strategies for these investments, along with increased operational efficiencies, general appropriations, investment income, auxiliaries income, and available reserves.
-Combined, they allow us to propel forward our vision under the strategic plan’s five pillars:
+As I have shared with the Board, the University of Arizona’s strategic plan creates a bold, distinctive, and differentiated vision for our future that we have continued to implement while also helping meet Arizona’s public health needs over the past two years.
+As we designed it, the plan calls for strategic and nuanced decisions around investments.
+These investments allow the University to tackle society’s biggest challenges and prepare graduates to pursue their hopes and dreams while carrying forward the spirit of inspirational human endeavor.
+Tuition and fee increases are one small piece of institutional funding strategies for these investments, along with increased operational efficiencies, general appropriations, investment income, auxiliaries’ income, and available reserves.
+Combined, they are allowing us to realize our vision under the strategic plan’s five pillars: